 Subjects and careers

-Start with the obvious path between subjects and jobs – maths to mathematician, psychology to psychologist, law to lawyer.
+Start with the obvious path between subjects and jobs – maths to financial services, English to Author, Sciences to medicine.
 Next, try thinking more broadly.
 What connections can you make with your subject and areas of work?
-History for example, could lead to roles in museums and heritage, such as a curator or archivist.
+Maths, could lead to roles in engineering, computer science or science.
+English, could lead to roles in law, politics and media.

 Finally, try to pinpoint what exactly you like about your favourite subjects and what parts of other subjects you enjoy.
 Is there a topic or project that really stands out?